View

 Class-Based Training Modules

-The 8 Themes Curriculum Modules can support students to move through a progression of how to be a personally responsible community member (helping others), to participatory community member (understanding issues and addressing them through multiple methods), to justice-oriented community member (understanding one's role as a critically conscious member, tackling root causes) to developing and continuing one's role as a crucially conscious community builder (cultivating this mindset and leading change initiatives, using democratic processes).
+The 8 Themes Curriculum Modules can support students to move through a progression of how to be a personally responsible community member (helping others), to participatory community member (understanding issues and addressing them through multiple methods), to justice-oriented community member (understanding and tackling root causes, and leading change initiatives using democratic processes).

 The Capstone Workshop Series includes eight scaffolded modules to guide students through different phases of capstone/capacity-building projects.
 The initial modules encourage students to reflect on the connection between their academic learning, community service, and identity.
 Then, the series provides guidance on how to develop a capstone proposal, implement the project, disseminate the results, and reflect on the learning.